Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.80 team ERA that ranks fourth among all MLB pitching staffs.
+- The Guardians' 3.80 team ERA ranks fourth across all league pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (122 total, one per game).
+- Guardians pitchers combine to give up 122 home runs (one per game), the second-fewest in baseball.

-- His last time out was on Friday against the Tampa Bay Rays, when the righty went five innings, surrendering five earned runs while allowing six hits.
+- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he tossed five innings, surrendering one earned run while giving up five hits.

-- The 25-year-old has a 3.39 ERA and 6 strikeouts per nine innings in 30 games this season, while giving up a batting average of .240 to opposing hitters.
+- In 10 games this season, the 24-year-old has a 2.80 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .215 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.